mjgp2/aws-backend-services-guidelines/software.md

 ### 2.1 Start with flows and service tech design docs

-Keep the generic design method in this document, and require each substantial service to capture its concrete choices in a service-local tech design.
+Use this design method as the default, and require each substantial service to capture its concrete choices in a service-local tech design.

 Default design sequence: